rptcloud/azure_terraform/terraform_advanced/08-null_resource.md

 ### Step 2.1: Use `null_resource`

-Add `null_resource` stanza to the `main.tf`.
+Add the `null_resource` block to the `main.tf`.
 Notice that the trigger for this resource is set to monitor changes to the number of virtual machines.

 ```hcl
 resource "null_resource" "web_cluster" {